Turkey Vulture Tracking

 Telemetry-based movement locations until the signals stopped two months after release.

 Annual movements of Turkey Vultures Artful Dodger, Grayland and Coy (they do not travel together) are shown below.
 The yellow arrows on the maps point to Mexico City, Mexico.
-In the fall of 2023 Coy and Grayland made their sixth migrations to Mexico, wintering in the same areas they had chosen the previous five years.
+In the spring of 2024 Coy and Grayland made their sixth migrations north from their wintering grounds in Mexico since fitted with transmitters in 2018.
+Grayland spends spring, summer and early fall in southern British Columbia while Coy shows the same seasonal pattern in western Washington.

 Artful Dodger’s home range.